 Somehow, Wirt Street became a hotbed for substantial architecture in North Omaha—and that’s saying a lot, given the area’s historically powerful architectural history.
 Imagine gas lamps and cobblestone streets lining the way starting in the 1880s, and let’s start on an excursion through Omaha history…

-Starting at North 16th Street
+Starting at Sherman Street

 In the 1880s, that strip evolved when the streetcar lines were laid along this stretch up to Lothrop.
 Suddenly, white collar workers were hopping off the streetcars and into fancy apartment buildings along the way.
 The old mansions were either torn down, converted into apartments, or held onto tightly by their old owners.